Isanapura: Archaeology

 The site is divided into the temple grounds in the east and the urban centre to the west.
 The temple grounds are primarily in 3 main clusters, North, Central and South, with some outlying temples that sit outside of the temple groups.
 Each of the three groups is dedicated to Hindu deities and is surrounded by two walled, non-concentric, rectangular enclosures.
-The city in the west is surrounded by a moat measuring 2km, surrounding the city on three sides, except for the east side, which is bordered by the seasonal O Krue Ke river.
+The city in the west is surrounded by a moat measuring 2 km, surrounding the city on three sides, except for the east side, which is bordered by the seasonal O Krue Ke river.
 The city itself comprises various shrines, moats, and reservoirs on a smaller scale compared to the religious complexes.
 Subsequent topographic data based on LIDAR scans suggests a 4x4 grid pointing to a planned layout.
 An inferred linear feature is believed to be a hydrological feature such as a moat or canal measuring a total of 20 metres in width, consistent with descriptions provided in the Book of Sui about the so called “Great Hall”, it extends eastward from the centre point of the grid towards the religious complex.
 Description of the urban layout of Isanapura is also recorded in the Book of Sui, mentioning the western urban centre and the religious complexes located in the east, which thus far match the observations of ongoing archaeological excavation and research.

 The northern group, Prasat Sambor, is believed to be the oldest site at Sambor Prei Kuk, with the oldest stage of construction believed to be at the end of the 6th century.
 Most construction at Prasat Sambor took place during the reign of Isanavarman I and his successor Bhavavarman II in the 7th century.
 The majority of construction at Prasat Sambor and other groups dates to around the 7th century, likely as a result of Isanavarman I centralisation of power, with Isanapura being his capital and Bhavavarman II construction efforts affirming its continuing status of importance, whether or not the capital had in fact been moved to Bhavapura at this point.
 Later dates from two inscriptions suggest activity, either a revival or continued worship at Prasat Sambor, took place until the 10th or 11th century, given the refoundation of a temple at this time.